jatin69/srijan-2018/articles/The-Era-Of-Containerization.md

 Like vagrant boxes, Docker also utilizes the concept of centrally hosted images.
 Docker Hub is the play store equivalent for dev environments.
 You find `images` which fit your need, pull them, and then spin out containers from them.
 Containers are like runtimes of the images. so anything you do in the container gets lost as soon as you take them down.
 But that's not what we wanted, right?
 For this, Docker gives us Volumes, which are just shared folders between host OS and container.
 This gives us data persistence over container runs.
 Any changes made from within the container are saved to this volume.

 Docker utilizes AuFS.
-AuFS is a layered file system, so you can have a read-only part and a write part which are merged together.
-The common parts of the operating system can be marked as read-only and shared amongst all of your containers and each container can be given its own mount for writing.
+AuFS is a kind of union file system.
+The read-only part, which is common for all the containers is merged together with the write part, which is separate for each container.
+Thus, we only need write space if we want to add additional containers.

 ---
 Requirement: 1000 VMs